NVIDIA/warp/docs/_build/html/_sources/modules/functions.rst.txt

    Construct a matrix from components or column vectors.

+.. function:: svd3(A: mat33d, U: mat33d, sigma: vec3d, V: mat33d) -> None

+   Compute the SVD of a 3x3 matrix.
+The singular values are returned in sigma, while the left and right basis vectors are returned in U and V.

 .. function:: svd3(A: mat33h, U: mat33h, sigma: vec3h, V: mat33h) -> None

    Compute the SVD of a 3x3 matrix.
 The singular values are returned in sigma,